ivanbo97/hangman-game/README.md

 * Requirements: **Having docker deamon and docker client on your machine**

-After the project is built.
-You can run : **docker compose up**.
+* If you want to quickly find out what is all about just execute  **docker compose up**.
 This will pull two images (hangman-game and mysql), and start the application.
 Data from MySQL DB is going to be persisted on your local machine.
-You can check the exact folder in **docker-compose.yml** Now you should have locally running two services: MySQL and Hangman game.
+You can check the exact folder in **docker-compose.yml**

+* Now you should have locally running two services: MySQL and Hangman game.
 You can acess the app on localhost:8080 and there you go :)